Meningitis - syphilitic; Neurosyphilis - syphilitic meningitis

-Syphilitic aseptic meningitis is a complication of untreated syphilis.
+Syphilitic aseptic meningitis, or syphilitic meningitis, is a complication of untreated syphilis.
 It involves inflammation of the tissues covering the brain and spinal cord.

 Tests may include: